EasyAbp/Abp.RelatedDtoLoader/README.md

             Configure<RelatedDtoLoaderOptions>(options =>
             {
                 // add the Profile
                 options.AddProfile<MyProjectRelatedDtoLoaderProfile>();

-                // adding module will auto add all the profiles in its aseembly, and auto enable the target dto types that contain any property with RelatedDto attribute.
+                // adding module will auto add all the profiles in its assembly,

-                options.AddModule<MyApplicationContractsModule>();
+                // and auto enable the target dto types that contain any property with RelatedDto attribute. options.AddModule<MyApplicationContractsModule>();
             });